-The employer's pension costs paid to TPS in the period amounted to £64,965 (2016 - £67,291).
+The employer's pension costs paid to TPS in the year amounted to £68,050 (2018 - £69,715).

-A copy of the valuation report and supporting documentation is on the Teachers' Pensions website (www.teacherspensions.co.uk/news/employers/2014/06/publication-of-the-valuation-report.aspx).
+A copy of the valutaion report and supporting documentation is on the Teachers' Pensions website.

-Under the definitions set out in FRS 102, the TPS is a multi-employer pension scheme.
+Under the definitions set out in FRS 102, the TPS is an unfunded multi-employer pension scheme.
 The Academy has accounted for its contributions to the scheme as if it were a defined contribution scheme.
 The Academy has set out above the information available on the scheme.